Artifacts

 Artifacts show up in the Activity feed, attached to the session that produced them.
 Each session lists its artifacts as chips — click one to jump straight to the turn behind it.
 A commit also opens its diff; an issue deep-links into the Issues panel.

 A single piece of work often spans panes — a planning pane, an implementer, a reviewer.
+When an agent links those contributors, the commit artifact appears on each relevant conversation (the extras show as also linked).

 Why it matters